philippewanuty/EnglishStudy/Music/Touch the Heaven.md

 -Jogar meus medos no vento

 I am desperate for a touch of heaven
--Estou desesperado pelo toque do cÈu
+-Estou desesperado pelo toque do c–∂u

 I open up my heart to You
-- eu abro o coraÁ„o pra vocÍ
+- eu abro o cora—É—Åo pra voc–ñ

 I open up my heart to You now     3x
-- eu abro o coraÁ„o pra vocÍ agora
+- eu abro o cora—É—Åo pra voc–ñ agora

 So do what only You can
--ent„o faz o que sÛ voce pode
+-ent—Åo faz o que s–∑ voce pode

 Jesus have Your way in me now (come on)
 -Jesus tem o seu caminho em mim agora